 Information signs at Hveravellir

-You can find a selection of car rentals here, to find a car that might suit you the best for this journey into the Highland of Iceland.
-This area can only be accessed in the summertime.
+Here is a selection of car rentals, which will help you to find a car that might suit you the best for this journey into the Highland of Iceland.

 Kjalvegur road signs by Hveravellir

-The sign below stands at the intersection of Kjalvegur road, and the road leading to Hveravellir.
+The sign below stands at the intersection of Kjalvegur road and the road leading to Hveravellir.

 You can see on the sign that you can spend the night at Hveravellir, get some basic groceries and coffee, take a dip in the geothermal river, and have a look around the area.

-Once we miscalculated how much gas we needed as we were driving my father-in-law's jeep, and had to borrow gas from some people at Hveravellir.
+Once we miscalculated how much gas we needed, as we were driving my father-in-law's jeep, and had to borrow gas from some people at Hveravellir.

 Information signs leading to Hveravellir